Peptides

 Peptide Synthesis

-There are currently three main sources of active peptides: chemical synthesis, extraction from animals and plants, and genetic engineering.
+As mentioned above, there are three main sources of active peptides: chemical synthesis, animal and plant extraction, and genetic engineering.
 Among them, chemical synthesis is the mainstay, and solid-phase synthesis technology has greatly promoted the development of peptides.
 The content of peptides in animals and plants is low and their purity is not enough.
 Genetic engineering, also called DNA recombination, refers to the process of exchanging and recombining DNA fragments due to the breakage and connection of different DNA strands, thereby forming new DNA.
 This method is mainly used for the preparation of long peptides.
 However, the cost is high, the success rate is low, and the product cannot be extracted in large quantities, so it still needs to be improved.

 Chemical synthesis of peptides has become a mainstream synthesis method of peptides, especially in the field of pharmaceuticals, which are basically chemically synthesized peptides.
 Compared with peptides from other sources, it was found that the production cost of chemically synthesized peptides is controllable and easy for industrial production.
 Moreover, the amino acid length can be 2-50, the impurity content is predictable, the quality standards are easy to establish, and non-naturally occurring peptide types can be produced.
 Fully chemical synthesis of peptides can be divided into liquid phase synthesis (LPPS) and solid phase synthesis (SPPS) depending on the synthesis environment.